Durham, North Carolina: Primary and secondary schools

-Public schools in Durham are run by Durham Public Schools, the eighth largest school district in North Carolina.
+Public schools in Durham are run by the Durham Public Schools, the eighth-largest school district in North Carolina.
 The district runs 46 public schools, consisting of 30 elementary, 10 middle, 2 secondary, and 12 high schools.
 Several magnet high schools focus on distinct subject areas, such as the Durham School of the Arts and the City of Medicine Academy.
 Public schools in Durham were partially segregated until 1970.

-The North Carolina School for Science and Mathematics is a boarding high school operated by the University of North Carolina in central Durham.
-The residential school accepts rising juniors living in North Carolina with a focus on science, mathematics, and technology.
+The North Carolina School for Science and Mathematics is a boarding high school operated by the University of North Carolina System in central Durham.
+The residential school accepts rising juniors living in North Carolina, with a focus on science, mathematics, and technology.

-There are several charter school options as well, including Research Triangle High School (a STEM school in Research Triangle Park), Voyager Academy (K-12), Kestrel Heights School (K-12), Maureen Joy Charter School (K-8), and most recently Excelsior Classical Academy (K-8).
+There are several charter school options as well, including Research Triangle High School (a STEM school in Research Triangle Park), Voyager Academy (K–12), Kestrel Heights School (K–12), Maureen Joy Charter School (K–8), and most recently Excelsior Classical Academy (K–12).

 Several private schools operate in Durham, such as Durham Academy, Triangle Day School, and The Duke School.
 There are also religious schools, including Carolina Friends School, Trinity School of Durham and Chapel Hill, Cristo Rey Research Triangle High School, Immaculata Catholic School, and Durham Nativity School.

-In December 2007, Forbes.com ranked Durham as one of the "Top 20 Places to Educate Your Child;" Durham was the only MSA from North Carolina to make the list.

 Colleges and universities

 Duke University has approximately 14,000 students, split evenly between graduates and undergraduates.
-Duke's 8600 acre campus and Medical Center are located in western Durham, about 2 mi from downtown.
-Duke forms one of the three vertices of the Research Triangle along with the University of North Carolina at Chapel Hill and North Carolina State University.
-The university's research, medical, and teaching efforts are all among the highest-ranked in both the United States and the world.
+Duke's 8600-acre campus and Medical Center are located in western Durham, about 2 mi from downtown.
+Duke forms one of the three vertices of the Research Triangle, along with the University of North Carolina at Chapel Hill and North Carolina State University.

-North Carolina Central University is a public, historically black university located in southeastern Durham.
-It was ranked the number 1 Public HBCU in the nation by U.S. News & World Report in 2010 and 2011.
-It was ranked the 10th best HBCU overall.
+North Carolina Central University is a public historically black university located in southeastern Durham.
 The university was founded by James E. Shepard in 1910 as the National Religious Training School and Chautauqua to address the needs of the region's black population, and now grants baccalaureate, master's, professional and doctoral degrees.
-NCCU became a university in 1969 and joined the University of North Carolina system in 1972.
+NCCU became a university in 1969 and joined the University of North Carolina System in 1972.

 Durham Technical Community College is a two-year public institution that grants associate degrees.